-Sure: you may still incur overage charges for the increased bandwidth during the spike.
-But the CDN will help to keep your website online for longer, and maximise the bandwidth your host has provided.
+Sure, you may still incur overage charges for the increased bandwidth during the spike.
+But the CDN will help to keep your website online for longer, and maximize the bandwidth your host has provided.

 Another factor is the speed of your web hosting server.
 A customer located close to your host’s datacenter will likely see fast load times.
 But a visitor located in another continent will see it load more slowly.

 Again, the CDN steps in to help, because it can intelligently serve content from the closest location, making load times faster.

 For small business owners, this is important, because a few seconds can make the difference between a completed purchase and an abandoned cart.

 Types of Content